Best Slow Motion Camera in 2023

-If you want to film someone dramatically walking away from an explosion with a shotgun on their shoulder, your cat jumping over a TP tower in slow-mo, or anything in between – what you need is a reliable slow-motion camera.
+If you want to film someone dramatically walking away from something (preferably an explosion), your cat jumping over a TP tower, or anything in between, in slow-mo, what you need is a reliable slow-motion camera.
+However, there are many things to pay attention to when choosing one, including the maximum frame rate, video resolution and quality, image stabilization options, battery life, etc.

-Luckily for you, we did the research and made a list to help you pick out the best slow–motion camera for capturing and preserving precious – and hilarious – memories.
+Luckily for you, we did the research and made a list to help you pick out the best slow-motion camera for capturing and preserving precious (and hilarious) memories in incredible detail.
+Read on!

 - Arguably the best action camera out there